asantinc/Ranking-info-retrieval/README.md

 report.pdf contains further description of the implementation and key results.

-#The Code
+#How to run the code
-The code is found in the ranking/ folder.
-The output of each algorithm is written to output_ranking/ folder into a file with name algo_name.top.
+All code is found in the ranking/ folder.
+The output of each algorithm is written to output_ranking/ folder into a file with name 'algo_name'.top.

 The performance of each of the algorithms can be evaluated using the trec_eval program, also included under ranking/.
-To do so, from the command line run:
+The script compares the results printed out by the search algorithm into a .top file to the relevant documents included in truth.rel.
+To perform the evaluation, from the command line run:

-- trec_eval -o -c -M1000 truth.rel overlap.top
-- trec_eval -o -c -M1000 truth.rel tfidf.top
-- trec_eval -o -c -M1000 truth.rel best.top
+- ranking/trec_eval -o -c -M1000 data/truth.rel data/overlap.top

 The program prints a number of standard effectiveness measures for each algorithm.